Adnan-pron/Adnan-pron/README.md

 - 🌱 I’m currently learning about the latest advancements in neural networks and AI-driven applications.
 - 👯 I’m looking to collaborate on open-source projects and research in the field of deep learning.
 - 💬 Ask me about deep learning, machine learning, and software development.
-- 📫 How to reach me: [your email or other contact info].
+- 📫 How to reach me: codecraftmens@gmail.com
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: I am fluent in three languages – English, Hindi, and Urdu.